December 24, 2016 | Serves 8

 Add the flour mixture to the fruit mixture and mix.

 Add the flax or eggs to the mixture and mix thoroughly.

 Grease or line a 1L pudding bowl.
 Scrape the mixture into it and then cover with parchment paper and tie a string around the top to seal it.
 Cover with a layer of tinfoil, pressed tightly around the edges.

 Place the pudding bowl into a large pot and pour boiling water in around it until it’s half way up the pudding bowl.
 Pop a lid on and bring to a simmer.
 Simmer for 1 hour and 45 minutes.

 When the pudding is ready, set it aside to cool for a few minutes before opening it.
-While it’s cooling, scoop the coconut cream from the top of the tins of coconut milk (keep the water for something else).
-Add it to a small saucepan on medium heat.
+While it’s cooling, add the oat cream to a small saucepan on medium heat.
 Whisk in the maple syrup and vanilla powder.
 If you are using vanilla pods, scrape the seeds from inside into the saucepan.
 Whisk well until smooth.
-When the custard is hot, serve the warm pudding with a generous pouring.
+Serve the warm pudding with a generous pouring of cream.